uoregon-libraries/newspaper-curation-app/hugo/content/workflow/_index.md

 10. Once the batch can be confirmed as fully archived, a batch loader flags it as archived.
-11. Somebody with command-line access to NCA will run `delete-live-done-issues` (or set up a cron job) to purge unneeded files from NCA that are part of archived batches.
+11. Somebody with command-line access to NCA will run `delete-live-done-issues` (or set up a cron job) to clean unneeded files from NCA that are part of archived batches.
 It only deletes files when a batch is at least four weeks past its archive date to ensure any final problems can be handled.